adonisjs/adonisjs.com/content/blog_posts/articles/introducing-tuyau.md

 Now, you’ll need to generate the types.
 The `@tuyau/core` package exposes a command, `node ace tuyau:generate`, which will create a `.adonisjs/api.ts` file at the root of your AdonisJS project.
 This file contains all the types necessary for the client to function.
 This command does **not** run automatically at the moment.
 You will need to run it manually after certain changes in your AdonisJS project, such as:

-- Adding a new route/controller in your project
+- Adding a new route/controller to your project
 - Adding a `request.validateUsing` call in your controller method

 Other than that, you won’t need to run this command frequently.
-For example, if you update the return type of a controller method or update the Vine schema, you **don’t need** to run the command again.
+For example, if you update the controller method's return type or the Vine schema, you **don’t need** to run the command again.

-Once done, you can import and configure the client in your frontend as follows:
+Once done, you can import and configure the client in your front-end as follows:

 ```ts
 /// <reference path="../../adonisrc.ts" />